compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 ## Question 3:
 Describe NCIt, ICOD, UBERON codes, and their relationships.

+-  While the combination of the ICD-O Morphology and Topog- raphy coding systems depicts diagnostic entities with high specificity, the current ICD-O is limited in its representation of hierarchical concepts and does not easily trans late to modern ontologies

 Question 4:
 What are CNV segmantations and CNV frequencies, and how to use them ?